InYuusha/JK-Tech/README.md

 STEPS TO RUN
 1. npm install
+2. Make sure you have MongoDB setup
-2. Add a .env file with the following conetent
+3. Add a .env file with the following conetent
   ```
   MONGO_URL=mongodb://localhost:27017/jk-tech
   PORT=3000